lukeleppan/better-word-count/README.md

 - Allows you to store statistics about your vault.
 - Works with all languages.
 - Can display a variety of different stats.
 Including:
-  - Words, Characters and Sentences in current file.
+  - Words, Characters, Sentences, Footnotes, and Pandoc Citations in current file.
-  - Total Words, Characters and Sentences in vault.
+  - Total Words, Characters, Sentences, Footnotes, Pandoc Citations, and Files in vault.
-  - Words, Characters and Sentences typed today.
+  - Words, Characters, Sentences, Footnotes, and Pandoc Citations typed today.
-  - Total Files in vault.
 - Highly Customizable status bar that can be adapted to your needs.

 ## Contributors